Appearance

 - Current price and unrealized P&L per position

-- Total exposure and margin usage
+- Total exposure across the account

 This is your real-time command center.